 The Dusky Langur (Trachypithecus obscurus) is a large, handsome species of primate found in Malaysia, Thailand and Myanmar.
 This species is (confusingly!) known by a number of other common names including Spectacled Langur, Spectacled Leaf Monkey and Dusky Leaf Monkey.
 They are a species of ‘lutung’, part of a group of Old World monkeys of the genus Trachypithecus.

+What does a langur sound like?
 Generally quieter than other primates they share their range with such as gibbons and macaques, langurs often spend much of the day quietly browsing foliage in the mid-storey of lowland and hill rainforests.
 They make a variety of vocalizations including soft grunts and hoots and much louder guttural snorts, barks and alarm calls.
 Often the best indicator of their their presence is the loud crashing sounds of branches as they leap from one tree to another.

 This species is classified as ‘Endangered’ on the IUCN Red List due to its decreasing populations and vulnerability to habitat loss and hunting.